 Developer contributions Contributions from development proposals towards the provision of infrastructure and services necessary to serve the development such as schools, affordable housing or transport.
-Contributions may be financial or by direct provision of works or land, secured through legal agreements.
+Contributions may be financial or by direct provision of works or land, secured through legal provision of works of land, secured infought agreements.